prince98batra/snataak/sop_maven.md

 ## 1. Introduction

 This SOP provides a quick reference to the most commonly used Maven commands and debugging techniques for Java developers.
 It is meant to simplify daily development tasks such as building, testing, and troubleshooting Maven-based projects in local environments.

 ---

-## 2. What is Maven?

-- Maven is a build automation tool designed for Java projects.
-- It helps manage project builds, reporting, documentation, and dependencies.
-- A central configuration file `pom.xml` manages all settings.

----

-## 3. Why Use Maven?

-- Simplifies project structure and build lifecycle.
-- Automatically downloads dependencies.
-- Supports testing, packaging, and deployment in a standardized way.
-- Makes team collaboration easier with consistent builds.

----